mondaynightpinball/main/README.md

 ## Easy Installation

+On a fresh machine, this is the minimum to allow the MNP web site to run.

 ### Clone / Install dependencies / Setup minimal files and folders:

 This assumes Node.js is installed - which is beyond the scope of these installation steps.

+If no data folders exist, setupMNPFolders.sh will create them and populate with a minimal sample 'season-0' with a single match.

 ```
 git clone https://github.com/mondaynightpinball/main.git